Skip to main content

 Michigan Dealer Licensing Requirements

-• Minimum 1,300 sq ft display space for 10 vehicles
+• Minimum 1,300 sq ft vehicle display area for at least 10 vehicles

-• 650 sq ft customer parking area
+• Minimum 650 sq ft designated customer parking area

-• Fleet-type Michigan no-fault insurance (20/40/10)
+• Fleet-type Michigan no-fault insurance (20/40/10 minimum coverage)

-• Fingerprinting through L-1 Identity Solutions
+• Fingerprinting through approved vendor (L-1 Identity Solutions)

-• Criminal history check (Form RI-030)
+• Criminal history check (Form RI-030) for all principals

-• Municipal and zoning approval
+• Municipal zoning approval for motor vehicle dealership use

-• Pre-licensing training (Class B dealers)
+• Pre-licensing training (required for Class B used vehicle dealers)

-• Minimum 2 dealer plates required
+• Minimum 2 dealer plates ($160/pair) required at time of licensing

 Bond Details